-In November 2016, the Department of Health and Social Care announced the creation of nursing degree apprenticeships, to begin recruiting from September 2017 and with an ambition to train 1,000 nursing degree apprentices per year.39 The standard was approved for delivery in May 2017.40 By December 2018, the Nursing and Midwifery Council had approved 19 nursing degree apprenticeships programmes.41 http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/education-committee/nursing-apprenticeships/written/87038.html
+In November 2016, the Department of Health and Social Care announced the creation of nursing degree apprenticeships, to begin recruiting from September 2017 and with an ambition to train 1,000 nursing degree apprentices per year.
+The standard was approved for delivery in May 2017.
+By December 2018, the Nursing and Midwifery Council had approved 19 nursing degree apprenticeships programmes.

-The Institute for Apprenticeships has approved for delivery degree apprenticeship standards in: Podiatry; Occupational Therapy; Operating Department Practice;
+The Institute for Apprenticeships has approved for delivery degree apprenticeship standards in: Podiatry; Occupational Therapy; Operating Department Practice; Physiotherapy; and Orthotics and Prosthetics.
+A Diagnostic Radiography degree apprenticeship standard has been approved but, at the time of writing, had not been "approved for delivery".
+A Therapeutic Radiography degree apprenticeship standard is being developed.